 You've had a paper accepted for publication in a scholarly journal - congratulations!
 However, the work doesn't end there.
-There is lots that you can do, making the most of your networks and subject knowledge, to
+There is lots that you can do, making the most of your networks and subject knowledge, to complement marketing by the journal's publisher.
+This session will include a series of practical suggestions for helping to raise the profile and impact of your work; from the most effective ways to use social media to recording your own video abstract.
+We will also explore the benefits of using Kudos - a new web-based service that helps researchers to maximize the visibility of their published articles (www.growkudos.com).

-Economic Resilience of Firms and Territories A: Economic Determinants and Measurements ARE TORINO "TECHNOLOGICAL AUTOMOTIVE DISTRICT" AND BRESCIA AUTOMOTIVE CLUSTER RESILIENT LOCAL SYSTEMS OF INNOVATION?
+Economic Resilience of Firms and Territories A: Economic Determinants and Measurements

+ARE TORINO "TECHNOLOGICAL AUTOMOTIVE DISTRICT" AND BRESCIA AUTOMOTIVE CLUSTER RESILIENT LOCAL SYSTEMS OF INNOVATION?